RossaMania/RossaMania/README.md

 ### My name is Ross.
 ### I am an aspiring developer.

-Right now, I am working on making clones of apps to figure out how they work, and then using those clones to get ideas to create my own apps and problem solve.
+Right now, I am working on making clones of apps to figure out how they work, and then using those clones to get ideas to create my own apps.
 For example:
 - I completed a simple iMDB clone using the TMDB API.
 - I completed a Cruise r Nah app that tells you if a movie title is a movie that Tom Cruise was a part of.
 - I completed an eCommerce app.

 I am also trying to find small JavaScript projects or challenges to work on to further develop my problem-solving skills.
 If you have any ideas or links, please let me know!

-I am trying to improve my skills with MongoDB and Node.

 Fun facts:
 - I've never been married, but I have had a kidney stone.